wavefrontHQ/docs/pages/doc/accounts.md

 * Granting and revoking access to **individual objects** (initially dashboards and alerts) for accounts and groups.

 Wavefront supports:
-* User accounts, discussed here, which authenticate with a user name and password.
+* User accounts, discussed here, which authenticate with a username and password.
 * Service accounts, which authenticate with a token.

 {% include note.html content="You must have **Accounts, Groups & Roles** permission to view and manage accounts, groups, and permissions in Wavefront.
 If you don't have **Accounts, Groups & Roles** permission, the UI menu selections, buttons, and links that you use to view accounts and permissions are not visible. " %}